Exploring How Generative MLLMs Perceive More Than CLIP with the Same Vision Encoder: Investigation of the Performance Gap

-Previous research suggested that the CLIP text encoder is ``blind'' too~\citep{tong2024mass, kamath2023text, yuksekgonul2023and}-- It struggles with capturing changed word orders, negation, and spatial or numerical details.
-On the other hand, LLaVA-1.5-7B employs a pretrained large language model (LLM), Vicuna-1.5-7B, which is supposed to be stronger than the CLIP text encoder at language reasoning, and the commonsense knowledge it learned during language modeling should benefit VLMs.
+Previous research suggests that the CLIP text encoder fails to capture changed word orders, negation, and spatial or numerical details~\citep{tong2024mass, kamath2023text, yuksekgonul2023and}, while Generative MLLMs employ powerful pretrained LLMs, which is supposed to be stronger than the CLIP text encoder at reasoning.

-Is pretrained LLM the secret to the success of LLaVA-1.5?
-To answer this question, we perform further experiments on finetuning CLIP-like models using both the LLaVA-1.5 training data and a stronger text encoder.
-Since Vicuna-1.5-7B is a decoder-only language model, we utilize the LLaMA-2-7B-chat-hf-mntp checkpoint provided in Llm2vec~\citep{behnamghader2024llm2vec}, where LLaMA-2-7B-chat model was converted to a text encoder and showed excellent performance in encoding texts.
-We replace the original CLIP text encoder with this pretrained model and add a two-layer MLP connector on top of it to align its output dimension with the CLIP image encoder.
-Since this text encoder is well-trained, we freeze it during finetuning.
-To make a fair comparison, we lock the image encoder again and use the same connector design as the one used in LLaVA-1.5-7B with only differing widths.

-We train the models in two settings: plain data and data with hard negative captions.
-The hard negative captions are constructed in the same way as in Section~\ref{ab1_data}.
-The results are shown in Table~\ref{tab:ablation_data2}.
-Surprisingly, a strong text encoder does not help either.
-Like the practice in Section~\ref{ab1_data}, we try unlocking the image encoder in this setting (See Appendix~\ref{appendix_unlock}).
-We only observe a significant increase in the pair accuracy on What'sUp when a strong text encoder, hard negative captions, and unlocked image encoder are all used.
-Still, in this case, the individual accuracy and the accuracies for the COCO-spatial and GQA-spatial do not improve.
-Based on these results, we argue that higher quality and relevant training data or stronger language models do not solely contribute to the performance gap.

-By controlling other factors, we suggest that differences in VLM paradigms may largely explain the performance gap.
-One hypothesis is that CLIP-like models use a dot product for image-text alignment during training and inference.
-For a given image embedding, every text embedding is linearly projected into a spectrum $[-1,1]$ regarding their matching degree.
-While this multimodal contrastive paradigm achieves great success in tasks like zero-shot classification, the learned alignment might not effectively capture all correspondences between image and text for various downstream tasks, which aligns with our analysis in Section~\ref{background}.